ssuriyapriya/Suriyapriya-s-Data-Viz-Portfolio/final-project-part-one.md

 # Method and medium

-The final project will be delivered as a standalone, interactive digital narrative.
-All data visualizations will be created using Tableau Public to allow for dynamic filtering and exploration by the user.
-These interactive dashboard will be built with Tableau.
-This is ideal for weaving together the data, narrative text, and key insights into a single, seamless, and persuasive final product that is both informative and engaging.
+The final project will be delivered as a standalone, interactive digital narrative, designed to guide the audience through a cohesive data story.
+My methodology involves leveraging the specific strengths of Tableau Public for building interactive data visualizations.

+My process within Tableau will be to construct a series of worksheets, each telling a part of the patient journey.
+My workflow for creating each dashboard will be as follows:

+Executive Summary with KPI Cards: I will begin by creating four summary KPI (Key Performance Indicator) cards at the top of the dashboard.
+These cards will provide an immediate, at-a-glance understanding of the most critical metrics, such as the Overall No-Show Rate, Average Length of Stay, Total Patient Admissions, and Average Patient Charges.
+Each KPI will be created as a separate worksheet.

+Building Individual Visualizations: Next, I will create the primary data visualizations in individual worksheets.
+For example, I will build a line chart to analyze the trend of Average Length of Stay (LoS) over time (e.g., month-by-month).
+Similarly, the bar chart comparing LoS by diagnosis and the donut chart for no-shows will each be built in their own dedicated worksheets.

+Assembling the Dashboard: Once all the individual worksheet components (KPI cards and charts) are complete, I will arrange them into a single, cohesive dashboard.
+The layout will be intentionally designed to guide the viewer's eye logically through the data—from the high-level KPIs at the top to the more detailed charts below.
+I will enable dynamic filtering, allowing a user to click on a diagnosis in one chart and see all other charts on the dashboard update in real-time.

 ## References